Conjurer (band): History

-Conjurer were formed in 2014 by Brady Deeprose and Dan Nightingale, with Andy Price and Jan Krause completing the lineup; with the latter previously playing keyboards for British death-doom band Esoteric.
+Conjurer were formed in 2014 by Brady Deeprose and Dani Nightingale, with Andy Price and Jan Krause completing the lineup; with the latter previously playing keyboards for British death-doom band Esoteric.
 The group built their following though frequent live performances.
 Deeprose cited Rugby's central location within the UK as helping the band reach a variety of venues.

 In 2016, Conjurer released their first EP, "I" via Holy Roar Records.
 Around this time, they also performed at both Bloodstock and Damnation heavy metal festivals.
 The band released their first full-length album, Mire, in 2018, stating influences such as Gojira and The Black Dahlia Murder.
 Bassist Andy Price left the band just after Mire was recorded, to be replaced by Conor Marshall.

 2018 also saw festival performances at ArcTanGent and 2000Trees, and a tour supporting fellow British Doom Metal band Conan.

 In 2019 the band signed with Nuclear Blast.
 Conjurer released three new pieces of material in 2019; namely: